Weighted Bergman kernels on orbifolds: Introduction

-\textbf{Acknowledgements.} We thank Florin Ambro, Bo Berndtsson and Yanir Rubenstein for helpful conversations.
+We thank Florin Ambro, Bo Berndtsson, and Yan\-ir Rubenstein for helpful conversations.
 We also wish to acknowledge our debt to the paper \cite{berman_berndtsson_sjoestrand:08:direc_approac_to_bergm_kernel}, which allowed for a significant improvement of ours.
+JR received support from NSF Grant DMS-0700419 and Marie Curie Grant PIRG-GA-2008-230920.
+RT held a Royal Society University Research Fellowship while this work was carried out.